asyarb/babel-plugin-style-props-emotion/README.md

 Any dynamic array passed to a `styleScale` prop has access to the non-scaled `theme` equivalent.
-This means that if you are passing a dynamic array to the `colorScale` prop, it will first check if that `colorsScales` property exists, fallback and check normal `colors`, then finally use the raw value if neither would work.
+This means that if you are passing a dynamic array to the `colorScale` prop, it will first check if that `colorScales` property exists, fallback and check normal `colors`, then finally use the raw value if neither would work.